 Ingrid Berthon-Moine's artistic practice, spanning sculpture, drawing, and video, explores the physical and cultural dimensions of the human body.
 Drawing inspiration from diverse sources such as language, psychoanalysis, and feminism, Berthon-Moine weaves personal narratives into her work, challenging conventional understandings of human experiences like sexuality, illness, and death.
-In the midst of the contemporary discourse on gender, Berthon-Moine critically examines the structure of the French language, her mother tongue, highlighting its inherent misogynistic bias.
-In her piece 'Mauvaise Langue,' she presents a tongue-shaped sculpture adorned with metal spikes.
-The deliberate use of lighting adds a humorous dimension, playfully revealing aspects of the male anatomy.

-Her visceral drawings and sculptures capture the rhythm of life in constant flux, exploring the evolving nature of human identity.
+Her visceral drawings and sculptures also capture the rhythm of life in constant flux, exploring the evolving nature of human identity.
 By breaking down barriers between self and others, male and female, Berthon-Moine invites us to embrace ambiguity and the blurring of boundaries.
 In a moment where the modern Western vision of the human being is being challenged, Berthon Moine’s works explore the representation of bodies and their metamorphoses.
 Her hybrid, manifold subjects signal new subjectivities, hierarchies and anatomies.

 Email: ingridbm@btinternet.com - Instagram: @ingridberthonmoine